FACULTY & STAFF

 From there, Madeline finished her BA in Elementary Education at MIU.
 Here in Fairfield she met her husband Chad and gave birth to their four beautiful children.
 She has previous experience working with children in group movement classes, private music lessons, daycares and school after cares, teaching English online, working as a one-on-one paraprofessional in an elementary school, and teaching 3rd grade.

-Martha Mullenneaux Sperry, Grades 3 & 4 Teacher
+Martha Mullenneaux Sperry, Grades Program Lead Teacher

 With a background in art education, child development and wellness, her teaching experiences began many moons ago.
 In New York she taught in a private art school, a Montessori School and an outdoor summer camp, and upon moving to Fairfield began private classes in her home.
 Upon moving to Oregon her passion for teaching a nature-based program was fulfilled at a charter school on 40 acres.
 Having returned to the midwest, Martha is expressing her love of children by teaching at a school she would have been thrilled to attend.
 "It is very inspiring to give the children a beautiful balance of subjects in such a nurturing environment."

-Jill Weber, School Administrator & Early Childhood Director
+Angelina Hart, School Administrator & Early Childhood Director